NithyaParavasthu/Docks/Tool-Interations/monitoring-local-setup.md

 Go to `Kubernetes monitoring` dashboard.
  -  click on `Cluster-cpu-usage`and select Edit in the drop-down.
  -  In visualization select `timeseries`
- -  go to alert column. click on "create alert rule for the panel"
+ -  go to the alert column. click on "create alert rule for the panel"
  -  Leave the query A as it is.
- -  In Query, B. change the value in `is above`option from 3 to 75
+ -  In Query B, change the value in `is above` option from 3 to 75
  -  Click `Run Queries` and check.
  -  In `Alert evaluation behavior`, In `Evaluate every` options change 1m to 10s and 5m to 20s
  -  In `Add details for your alert`, In `Group` give alert-group.